hathibelagal-dev/instantpolyglot/docs/eng/Volapük.md

 1. Agglutinative verb conjugation: Volapük verbs can become quite long due to the agglutination of various markers:
    **äpölöfomoy** = **ä-** (past) + **pö-** (passive) + **löf** (love) + **-om** (3rd person singular masculine) + **-oy** (indefinite)
-   Meaning: "He was loved (by someone unspecified)"
+   Meaning: “He was loved (by someone unspecified)”

 2. Extensive use of affixes: Volapük makes heavy use of prefixes and suffixes to modify meaning:
    **neletöfik** = **ne-** (not) + **let** (late) + **-öf** (tendency) + **-ik** (adjective)
-   Meaning: "having a tendency to not be late"
+   Meaning: “having a tendency to not be late”

 3. Case system applied to adjectives: Unlike many languages where adjectives remain uninflected, Volapük adjectives can take case endings when used predicatively:
    **Dom binon gletik.** (The house is big.)